Boeing B-52 Stratofortress: Design effort

 By late Friday night, they had laid out what was an essentially new airplane.
-The new design (464-49) built upon the basic layout of the B-47 Stratojet with 35-degree swept wings, eight engines paired in four underwings pods, and bicycle landing gear with wingtip outrigger wheels.
-A notable feature of the landing gear was the ability to pivot both fore and aft main landing gear up to 20° from the aircraft centerline to increase safety during crosswind landings (allowing the aircraft to "crab" or roll with a sideways slip angle down the runway).
+The new design (464-49) built upon the basic layout of the B-47 Stratojet with 35-degree swept wings, eight engines paired in four underwing pods, and bicycle landing gear with wingtip outrigger wheels.
+A notable feature was the ability to pivot both fore and aft main landing gear up to 20° from the aircraft centerline to increase safety during crosswind landings (allowing the aircraft to "crab" or roll with a sideways slip angle down the runway).
 After a trip to a hobby shop for supplies, Schairer set to work building a model.
 The rest of the team focused on weight and performance data.
 Wells, who was also a skilled artist, completed the aircraft drawings.
 On Sunday, a stenographer was hired to type a clean copy of the proposal.
 On Monday, Schairer presented Colonel Warden with a neatly bound 33-page proposal and a 14 in scale model.
 The aircraft was projected to exceed all design specifications.

-Although the full-size mock-up inspection in April 1949 was generally favorable, range again became a concern since the J40s and early model J57s had excessive fuel consumption.
+Although the full-size mock-up inspection in April 1949 was generally favorable, range again became a concern, since the J40s and early model J57s had excessive fuel consumption.
 Despite talk of another revision of specifications or even a full design competition among aircraft manufacturers, General LeMay, now in charge of Strategic Air Command, insisted that performance should not be compromised due to delays in engine development.
-In a final attempt to increase range, Boeing created the larger 464–67, stating that once in production, the range could be further increased in subsequent modifications.
+In a final attempt to increase range, Boeing created the larger 464-67, stating that once in production, the range could be further increased in subsequent modifications.
 Following several direct interventions by LeMay, Boeing was awarded a production contract for thirteen B-52As and seventeen detachable reconnaissance pods on 14 February 1951.
 The last major design change—also at General LeMay's insistence—was a switch from the B-47 style tandem seating to a more conventional side-by-side cockpit, which increased the effectiveness of the copilot and reduced crew fatigue.
 Both XB-52 prototypes featured the original tandem seating arrangement with a framed bubble-type canopy (see above images).

 Tex Johnston noted, "The B-52, like the B-47, utilized a flexible wing.
 I saw the wingtip of the B-52 static test airplane travel 32 ft, from the negative 1-G load position to the positive 4-G load position."
-The flexible structure allowed "...the wing to flex during gust and maneuvering loads, thus relieving high-stress areas and providing a smoother ride."
+The flexible structure allowed "... the wing to flex during gust and maneuvering loads, thus relieving high-stress areas and providing a smoother ride."
 During a 3.5-G pullup, "The wingtips appeared about 35 degrees above level flight position."